 This museum has a varied range of exhibits displayed across

 three floors and covering a wide scope of Ethiopian history from

 the prehistoric to the contemporary.
 The museum is not world-class

-in its facilities or exhibition space but it does contain some
+in terms of its facilities or exhibition space, but it does contain

 Another great museum in Addis Ababa, ten minute's walk from the National Museum, is the Ethnological Museum inside the main university campus at Sidist Kilo; the two museums are easily combined on a morning of sightseeing.